mliebelt/pgn-viewer/plan.md

 #### Allow sizing of board by configuration (working)

 * Add parameters for
-  * size: size of the whole (board and moves)
+  * size: size of the whole (board and moves) (/)
-  * boardSize: width == height of the board
+  * boardSize: width == height of the board (/)
+  * moveWidth: width of the move div (/)
-  * moveSize: width of the move div
+  * moveHeight: width of the move div (/)
 * Change the divs by JavaScript
 * The combination of the sizes may be difficult, and not all are understood.
 There should be rules that are easy to understand, so that the configuration is not trial and error.
+* Ensure that reasonable defaults are used when not all parameters are given.
+* Allow setting of parameters by styles (e.g. chesscom should set width and height of board and moves).

 #### Allow styling of board (and others) by configuration (working)